Open-Source-Community/Bash-scripts/Scripts/dytmpv/README.md

 ### Installation/Usage:
 * put the script in ```mpv dytmpv.sh $HOME/.local/bin/dytmpv```.
 * run it by ```$ dytmpv``` for the first time to install the dependencies.
-* assign keyboard shortcut to execute it.
+* assign a keyboard shortcut to execute it.

 1. copy any youtube vid url.
 2. execute the scrpit by the keyboard shortcut.